andy-shho/NBA-Team-Creation/README.md

 Team Construction
 -----------------
-Team Construction allows for users to add a specific player into their fantasy team lineup and determine the average statistics of the team.
+Team Construction allows for users to add a specific player into their fantasy team lineup and determine the total statistics of the team.
 This component includes:
   * Individual add buttons for each position (Point Guard, Shooting Guard, Small Forward, Power Forward, Center)
   * Player cards that display photo of player when added on the fantasy team
   * Reset team button that removes all players from the fantasy team